 - We will put customers at the centre of our business and the energy system

 - We will improve energy affordability for customers

 - We will provide energy safely, sustainably and reliably

 - We will support customers facing vulnerable circumstances

-The purpose of the Energy Charter is to progress the culture and solutions required to deliver more affordable, reliable and sustainable energy system for all Australians in line with our community’s expectations.
+The purpose of the Energy Charter is to progress the culture and solutions needed to deliver more affordable, reliable and sustainable energy system for all Australians in line with our community’s expectations.

 Energy Charter Principles